Microbial community and hemorrhoids

 What is the significance of stool regulation for the rectum?

-The rectum does not primarily "suffer" from diseases, but from unfavorable emptying conditions.
-Stool regulation determines whether the rectum is relieved or permanently overloaded.
+The rectum does not primarily "suffer" from diseases, but from unfavorable evacuation conditions.
+Stool regulation decides whether the rectum is relieved or permanently overstrained.

-The rectum is not a digestive organ but a sensitive storage and control area.
-It does not respond to nutrients but to pressure, stretching, friction, and time.
+The rectum is not a digestive organ, but a sensitive storage and control area.
+It does not react to nutrients, but to pressure, stretching, friction, and time.
 This is exactly where stool regulation comes into play.

 • How often stool is evacuated